 You should check if you are entitled to any government support, which could be the case if you are out of work and therefore entitled to government benefits.

 You could approach a trusted loved one for advice or even for funds if this is feasible for you and for them.
 Remember, mixing relationships with money can have undesirable results.
-Be confident that you will be able to pay back these loans.
+When borrowing from friends and family, be confident that you will be able to pay back these loans.

 Finally, you could adjust your budget to free up some cash.
 If you are slightly tech savvy, you can download a budgeting app like Mint or Honeydue to your smartphone or tablet.
 These help you plan ahead and get on top of your repayments.